On this page:

 3 |

-Design Thinking involves processes and tools to create, develop and test new ideas.
+Design Thinking involves processes and tools used to create, develop and test new ideas.
 It facilitates innovation and creativity while de-risking the process of creativity.
 This course introduces you to the design thinking processes and toolkits.
 The course will cover the identification and definition of business challenges.
-You will learn to create human-centric strategies, products and services for your customers.
-Identifying your customers’ social, emotional, and physical needs will be critical.
+You will learn how to create human-centric strategies, products and services for your customers.
+Identification of your customers' social, emotional, and physical needs will be a critical component.
 The ideation process will focus on creating, developing, and testing the solutions you make.
 You will address real-world challenges and present solutions to your stakeholders.
 Pre-requisites:

 |